emilk/eon/README.md

 RON has the same problem.

 ### Why not [RON](https://github.com/ron-rs/ron)?
-The goal of RON is to perfectly map the Rust datatypes, which is cool, but it means it leans more towards being verobse and complex while Con wants to be lean and simple.
+The goal of RON is to perfectly map the Rust datatypes, which is cool, but it means it leans more towards being verobse and complex while Eon wants to be lean and simple.

 ### Why not [Toml](https://toml.io/en/)?
 Toml is a hierarchical format, but unlike almost every other programming language known, it does not use any indentation to visually aid the reader, leading to very confusing hierarchies.